amaniq88/Movies-Library/README.md

 ## Project Features
-this Appliaction will show the user the uptodate movie with sumary information along with the location of live events five more pages added Trending search , TV shows and season
+this Appliaction will show the user the uptodate movie with sumary information along with the location of live events five more pages added Trending search , TV shows and season the DB connected  to add movie and another route added to check the added one